 Every time US unemployment hits a low, the cycle resets, and a recession or crisis is set off.
 This is where we are at now.
-As we can see in the unemployment chart below, the boom cycle is over, and we are likely to see a market crash in 2019.
+As we can see in the unemployment chart below, the boom cycle is over: the US unemployment rate is at a low, meaning we are likely to see a market crash in 2019.

 Many analysts disagree with the unemployment numbers—some even go as far as claiming the numbers are manipulated.
 Either way, the unemployment data is a reliable indicator, namely that low unemployment is not a positive indicator for the health of our economy.

 Once the stock markets start to roll over, and we see increasingly negative economic indicators such as falling home and auto sales, the bust cycle is well on its way.

 In the decades after World War 2, the US witnessed a suburban boom and an expanding manufacturing economy.
 However, our economy got into trouble when US oil production peaked in 1970, and when Nixon abandoned the gold standard in 1971.
 The result was substantial consumer price inflation, and the higher costs pushed manufacturers to go overseas.

 With jobs fleeing the US, the government introduced measures to expand the US economy.
 The 1980s saw massive military spending, although there were no wars or significant military conflicts.
 Unemployment dropped from 11% to 5% in the late 1980s.

 Things changed quickly, though, and the early 1990s was plagued by the next recession and skyrocketing unemployment.
 It would take almost another decade before the US economy flourished again.
 During the Tech Bubble, unemployment fell to 4%.